Sampson Towgood Roch: Career

 By 1779 he had established himself in Dublin, in the parish of St John.
 There are no records of him attending any classes in Dublin, or of his apprenticeship with any established Dublin painters.
 By 1782, Roch was travelling to England, with a portrait of Mrs Hester Thrale, a friend of Samuel Johnson, dated that year.
 Having returned to Dublin, Roch was living at 152 Capel Street in 1784.
 He became acquainted with Horace Hone, who also lived on Capel Street, and who painted a portrait of Roch in 1785.
 In 1786, Roch copied Hone's miniature portrait of Lord Charlemont.
 He returned to Cork in 1786, returning to Dublin in 1788 after his marriage.
 From 1789 to 1792, they lived on Grafton Street, from where Roch painted numerous people including Mrs Thorp and Mrs Mangan.
 During his time in Dublin, Charles Byrne (1757-1810?), a fellow artist was his student and acted as Roch's interpreter.

 In 1792 the couple moved to Bath, where his practice flourished.
 From here, Roch painted portraits for many members of royalty and aristocracy including a portrait of Princess Amelia, the youngest daughter of George III.
-It is said that he was offered a knighthood, which is declined due to his disability.
+It is said that he was offered a knighthood, which was declined due to his disability.
 Roch also painted portraits of Charles Le Bas and James King, two masters of ceremonies in Bath.
 He also painted a number of portraits of military and naval figures, with the surviving works being of unidentified officers.
-From 1817 to 1822, he lived on Perpoint Street.
+From 1817 to 1822, he lived on Pierrepont Street.